 His first significant success came in the 1921 Doncaster Handicap when he prepared the lightly weighted three-year-old filly, Speciality, a daughter of Persian Knight, for J. J. Leahy and some heavy backing at the eleventh hour on the course resulted in a substantial win for the stable.
 A young Jack Toohey sported the ‘green, yellow sash, red cap’ for J. J. Leahy that day and he gave the horse a heady ride at 33/1.
 On that memorable occasion, Lewis was resplendent in a bowler hat, and it was to become his trademark during his rise to prominence.
 There was eventually established a racecourse rumour in later years that whenever old Dan sported his bowler, he fancied the chances of his horses that day.
 Just six months after that Doncaster, Speciality gave Lewis his second significant success when she took out The A.J.C.
 Metropolitan.
-A first-class mare, she later won an Autumn Stakes at Randwick by a neck from the great David, on a day when there was no pace on for the favourite; and to the extent that any one horse sets up a trainer, Speciality was that horse in the life of Dan Lewis.
+A first-class mare, she later won an Autumn Stakes at Randwick by a neck from the great David, on a day when there was no pace on for the favourite; and to the extent that any single horse sets up a trainer, Speciality was that horse in the life of Dan Lewis.